Sealy Mattress Review & Guide

 Sealy Premium & Performance

-The premium range from Sealy is in the mid-price category and features the Sealy Posturepedic Aspire collection.
-These are built with the SRxII support system, claimed to sense your body weight and motion in order to respond with conforming support.
+The premium range from Sealy is in the mid-price category and features the Sealy Posturepedic Performance collection.
+These are built with the SRxII support system that’s claimed to sense your body weight and motion in order to respond with conforming support.
 Sealy further boasts a ComfortCore Gel design to provide conformance to your lower back and disperse pressure.

-The Sealy Posturepedic Enhance collection, also available in this range, has a slightly improved mattress Edge Support, using the ‘UniCased XT’ system that is claimed to lock into the spring unit, giving stability and minimising partner disturbance.
+The Sealy Posturepedic Premium collection has a slightly improved mattress Edge Support, using the ‘UniCased XT’ system that is claimed to lock into the spring unit, giving stability and minimising partner disturbance.
 It’s said to surround the perimeter and base of the mattress and to respond to body weight progressively.
-All of Sealy’s premium mattresses are covered with SmartTex and HealthShield fabric and foam treatments, designed to disperse heat and moisture.
-The bed base in this range uses the titanium alloy steel modules, which are claimed to disperse the shocks placed on the bed for longevity.
+All of Sealy’s premium mattresses are covered with SmartTex fabric treatments, designed to disperse heat and moisture.
+The structure in this range uses the titanium alloy technology with working modules, which are claimed to disperse the shocks placed on the bed for longevity.

 Sealy Posturepedic Range

 Sealy Posturepedic Crown Jewel Mattress

 The Sealy Luxury range is at the top of the price mark, featuring the Posturepedic Crown Jewel collection which includes the Royal Coronet and the Imperial Grace mattresses.
 Sealy boasts advanced technology for this range compared to the ones above.